Deborah Carr

-Deborah Carr is an American sociologist, academic, and author.
-She is the Arts & Sciences Distinguished Professor of Sociology and the inaugural director of the Center of Innovation in Social Science at Boston University.
+Deborah Carr is a U.S. sociologist, academic, and author.
+She is the Arts & Sciences Distinguished Professor of Sociology and the inaugural director of the Center for Innovation in Social Science at Boston University.
 In 2024, she was elected to the American Academy of Arts and Sciences.

 Education

-Carr earned her PhD in sociology from the University of Wisconsin-Madison in 1997, where her dissertation focused on whether the fulfillment of occupational goals influences mental health at midlife.
+Carr grew up in Cranston, RI and graduated from Cranston High School East.
+She earned her B.A. in sociology-based human relations at Connecticut College and received her PhD in sociology from the University of Wisconsin-Madison in 1997, where her dissertation focused on whether the fulfillment of occupational goals influences mental health at midlife.

 Career

 Academic positions

 Carr has held faculty positions at University of Michigan, University of Wisconsin, and Rutgers University, where she was acting director of the Institute for Health, Health Care Policy & Aging Research.
 In September 2021, she was appointed as the inaugural director of the Center for Innovation in Social Science at Boston University.
 In May 2024, she was awarded the title of Arts & Sciences Distinguished Professor by the Dean of the Boston University College of Arts & Sciences.